WJQK: 99-3 JQK

 At midnight on August 15, 2016 WJQK changed to Christian CHR as 99-3 JQK, GR's Positive Hits And Hip Hop, With the first song being Britt Nicole's "Ready or Not" featuring Lecrae.
 This is JQ's second attempt at Christian CHR, and the second time using Saint John as the imaging voice though he would be replaced with Josh Ashton and a new female voice by January 2017.
 The station also uses the B96 jingle package produced by Reelworld.

 Back To JQ99.3

 On January 1, 2018, with Chad Ericason as the new imaging voice, the new sound of JQ99.3 was launched.
 The station is once again a Christian CHR/Hot AC hybrid format just like 1997, with songs from 1990 until now, although the station is more current based rather than recurrents being heavily played.
-JQ99.3 is now a reporter to the Christian Hot AC bannal from Mediabase for the first time in its history.
+JQ99.3 is now a reporter to the Christian Hot AC panel from Mediabase for the first time in its history.